-Know the rules for pets in the parks, and in the surrounding national forests - they're different in each.
+Know the rules for pets in the parks, and in the surrounding national forests - they're different in each area.

-Ranger-led programs are posted on multiple pages of our website, up to two weeks in advance.
-During your visit check for scheduled activities posted in each area on visitor center and campground bulletin boards.
+Ranger-led programs are posted online up to two weeks in advance.
+During your visit cWhen you get here, you can also check visitor center and campground bulletin boards for activity schedules.

 Fire restrictions begin when fire danger increases - including limits on campfires, barbeques and smoking.

-Natural fires and prescribed burns are critical to the park ecosystems you have come to visit.
+Natural fires and prescribed burns are critical to park ecosystems.